As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 5. Use High-Quality Detergent

 This isn’t the time to skimp and save on your detergent.
-If you want the best results and a clear glass that sparkles, you will want to go with brands that boast the best results for glassware.
+If you want the best results and clear glass that sparkles, you will want to go with brands that boast the best results for glassware.

 Consumer Reports put together a great list with some excellent information regarding some of the best dishwasher detergents specifically to help maintain a sparkle in your glassware.